Data-Driven Closure Parametrizations with Metrics: Dispersive Transport

 \subsubsection{Surface Area and Roughness}

-In order to define the total amount of interface for each pore geometry, the specific surface area, $\textbf{S}$ ($L^{-1}$) is determined.
-This represents the ratio between the void-solid surface area and the total volume of a porous sample \cite{bear1988a}.
-Here, the calculation of the specific surface area is done according to the algorithm outlined with a red line in \cref{fig:surface_example}.
-Each pixel on an interface is evaluated.
+The specific surface area, $\textbf{S}$ ($L^{-1}$), quantifies the total interface for each pore geometry, representing the ratio of the void-solid surface area to the total volume of the porous sample \cite{bear1988a}.
+The specific surface area is calculated using the algorithm shown in \cref{fig:surface_example}, where each pixel on the interface is evaluated.
+Depending on the configuration of pixel boundaries, different intersection lengths are added to the surface area.
 For only one pixel face on a surface, the intersection length is added to the surface area.
 If there are two pixel boundaries adjacent to each other, the diagonal pixel length is added, and if these two boundaries are opposite each other, both interfacial lengths are added, and in the case of three pixel boundaries, a concave surface is expected, and half of a diagonal length is added twice.

-In order to describe the general roughness of the surfaces within the pore geometry, the roughness (or fractal) dimension, $R_{dim}$, parameter can be calculated using a box-counting method and the following equation:
+For roughness, the fractal dimension, $R_{dim}$, can be calculated using a box-counting method and the following equation:

 Here, boxes of decreasing length, $L_b$, are placed over the image, stopping at a box sized at one pixel.
 The number of boxes containing both void and solid pixels at each length, $N_b(L_b)$, is then calculated.
-The resulting slope of their log relation then determines the roughness dimension, $R_{dim}$, where higher values correspond with rougher surfaces, and lower values with smoother surfaces \cite{gostick2019a}.
+The resulting slope of their log relation then determines the roughness dimension, $R_{dim}$, where higher values correspond to rougher surfaces, and lower values to smoother surfaces \cite{gostick2019a}.

 As seen in \cref{fig:SurfaceAreaRoughnessDim}, the set of pore geometries used in the dataset vary in specific surface area, $\textbf{S}$, and roughness dimension, $R_{dim}$.
-The fractal cells generally have a higher surface area $\textbf{S}$ and the voronoi cells are generally smoother with a lower roughness dimension.
+The fractal cells generally have a higher surface area $\textbf{S}$, and the voronoi cells are generally smoother, with a lower roughness dimension.